 Step 2: Identify your product’s unique selling points (USPs)

-At this stage, you can start to develop messaging that resonates with them.
-You must include this messaging in all your marketing collateral, from website copy to social media posts to email Marketing campaigns.
+At this stage, you can develop messaging that resonates with them.
+You must include this messaging in all your marketing and sales collateral, from website copy to social media posts to email Marketing campaigns.

 Here are uncomplicated tactics for creating impressive product messaging: